Varun487/Live_Tweet_Sentiment_Analyasis/README.md

 			- Run model and generate sentiment classification
 			- Rank politicians according to algorithm
 			- Send data for visualizations to UI
+- Literature survey
+	- Varun - Explain why only 1 paper was done
+	- Hritik - Understand your papers properly, who published them and why you chose them
+- Fix presentation
 - Mock presentation 1
 - Mock presentation 2